jbampton/ruby-strip/README.md

 ![man rvm](documentation/images/terminal/rvm/man-rvm.png)

-You can use the up and down arrows to navigate through the man page or press q to exit.

-Also you should enter the following commands:
+Also you should enter the following command:

 ###rvm version